oktadev/spring-boot-ionic-example/DEMO.md

 HINT: For a faster emulator, use an Intel System Image and install the HAXM device driver
 ```

-I ran the first suggestion and downloaded my desired system image.
-Then I ran the second command and created an AVD with the following settings:
+Run the first suggestion and download your desired system image.
+Then  run the second command and created an AVD with the following settings:

 ```
 AVD Name: TestPhone